xai-foundation/sentry/README.md

     * **Description:** Cookies consent component.
     * **UI Library:** [ReactCookieConsent](https://www.npmjs.com/package/react-cookie-consent) The best/most popular solution for such kind of components.
     * **Defined in:** [File](./apps/web-staking/src/app/components/ReactCookieConsent.tsx)

+### Removing duplicated components:
+When removing duplicate components, you should be cautious about ensuring that the functionality remains intact.
+First, check the props and styles of the components to see if they are identical.
+Secondly, some components might have divergent functionality due to differences in specific tasks and goals, which means you need to carefully assess if they can truly be merged.
+The new consolidated component might become overly complex if it needs to handle many different use cases.
+Additionally, consider any side effects or dependencies each component might have, as these could impact the overall behavior of your application.
+Lastly, thoroughly test the unified component to ensure it meets all necessary requirements without introducing new bugs.